wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.0.6 =
+Made jpeg optimization safer (so an empty file doesn't overwrite the originals), and added NextGEN Gallery integration

 = 1.0.5 =
 Improved optimization for JPGs significantly, by adding -progressive flag.
 May want to run the bulk operation on all your JPGs (or your whole library)